stellar888/agent-model-gateway/docs/staged-architecture.md

     Events --> Dashboard[Dashboard and Logs]
 ```

 The gateway can start small.
-It does not need to call OpenAI on day one.
+It does not need to call Anthropic/OpenAI/etc on day one.
 The
 first stage can simply answer: "For this agent, user, department, and requested
 capability profile, which model is allowed?"